 Democratic Leaders Underscore Importance of Upholding U.S. Commitment to Advancing Agreement that Safeguards Access to Medicines in Developing World

-Today, Ranking Member Waxman of the Energy and Commerce Committee and Democratic leaders of the Ways and Means Committee and the Judiciary Committee sent U.S. Trade Representative, Ron Kirk a letter underscoring the importance of upholding the U.S. commitment to advancing an agreement that safeguards access to medicines in the developing world.
+Today, Ranking Member Waxman of the Energy and Commerce Committee and Democratic leaders of the Ways and Means Committee and the Judiciary Committee sent a letter to U.S. Trade Representative Ron Kirk underscoring the importance of upholding the U.S. commitment to advancing an agreement that safeguards access to medicines in the developing world.
 The letter comes in light of negotiations in Peru on the intellectual property chapter of the Trans Pacific Partnership (TPP).

 October 19, 2011

 600 17th Street, NW

 Washington, DC 20508